milivojevicu/mpcover/README.md

 ## Configuration

-The configuration file should be located in the user home directory with the name ".mpcover.init".
+The configuration file should be located in the user home directory with the name ".mpcover.ini".

 For more information on where the user home directory is, reference [`os.path.expanduser`](https://docs.python.org/3/library/os.path.html#os.path.expanduser).